TuyaInc/tuyasmart_home_ios_sdk/en/resource/BLE.md

   The main class of the BLE SDK is  `TuyaSmartBLEManager`，This class contains all the features of the BLE SDK，Includes Bluetooth status monitor, ble device scan, query ble device name, ble device activator, device OTA upgrade, etc.

-  Among them，`TuyaSmartBLEWifiActivator`  is the class that support dual-mode device activator
+  Among them，`TuyaSmartBLEWifiActivator`  is the class that support dual mode device activator